Larsende/F5_Agility_2018_Security_in_AWS/docs/Labs/Lab3/module3.rst

       This is a common ``Cross-site scripting (XSS)`` attack and although this did not return anything exciting the search request was accepted and processed with response.

+      Also some modern versions of browsers will block this request from displaying a response, but the request was actually sent to the application.
+If Chrome blocks it you can try on another browser.

 **Task 2 - Create new waf policy to mitigate the vulnerabilities using info on table below:**

 .. list-table::